 This shift happens because the operational baseline is solid enough that IT leadership has the time and credibility to operate at a strategic level.
 You cannot get there while fighting fires every day.

 This is possible because the service catalogue contains role-based onboarding templates that define exactly what each role type needs.
 The provisioning process is triggered automatically from the HR system.
-The IT team does not manually rebuild the same workflow every time someone joins.
+As a result, the IT team does not manually rebuild the same workflow every time someone joins.

-Only 41% of organisations currently automate their onboarding process, according to Ivanti.
+According to Ivanti’s 2024 research, only 41% of organisations automate their onboarding process.
 That means 59% of IT teams are spending hours of engineer time on a workflow that could run itself.
 In a mature operation, that time is spent elsewhere.
+Our ITSM platform selection service helps teams identify whether their current tool supports the automation capabilities they need.

 Mature ITSM Operation vs Typical ANZ Mid-Market: The Honest Gap